sanjib/ReactND-Project-MyReads/README.md

 - The main page shows 3 shelves for books.
 Each shelf contains books that belong to that shelf.
 - The number of books available in particular shelf are displayed.
 - Each books shows it cover, title and all of its authors.
-- Each book also have a control that allows it to be moved to any of the 3 shelves or be removed from a shelf.
+- Each book also has a control that allows it to be moved to any of the 3 shelves or be removed from a shelf.
 - Color codes on the controls overlaying each book are used to easily distinguish the shelf a book belongs to:

-  -- Dark read: Currently Reading
+  - Dark read: Currently Reading
-  -- Gold: Want to Read
+  - Gold: Want to Read
-  -- Slate Gray: Read
+  - Slate Gray: Read
-  -- Sea Green: Doesn't belong to a shelf (visible in the search page)
+  - Sea Green: Doesn't belong to a shelf (visible in the search page)

 ## Search Page